System Disk and Data Disk FAQ

 What About Scaling and Resizing?

-Only first-generation and standard servers can be directly resized.
-Other servers can be scaled by either hosting your application on a load-balanced cluster (horizontal scaling) or by recreating the server with a different server flavor.
+Servers can be scaled by either hosting your application on a load-balanced cluster (horizontal scaling) or by recreating the server with a different server flavor.

 Horizontal scaling is the most flexible approach, but it requires that your application be able to work in a clustered environment.
 With horizontal scaling in place you can add and remove servers on demand, either manually or with our Auto Scale features.